code8buster/OctoPrint-Delta-Calibration/README.md

 Click the Load EEPROM button and then click the Begin Delta Calibration button.

 You may run it as many times as you like, but you MUST click the Load EEPROM button before you begin the calibration sequence!
 If you fail to do this, the calibration routine will NOT know what the current parameters are and you'll get poor, bad, or moderately catastrophic results.

-[07Feb18]
-I've updated the plugin so that it checks 16 points (10 outer, 6 inner) instead of the usual 10.
-This appears to result in a better calibration, at least with the machines I've tested on.

-Enjoy!